SCRT-HQ/VaporShell/docs/glossary/Add-VSCognitoIdentityPoolRoleAttachmentRulesConfigurationType.md

----
-layout: glossary
-title: Add-VSCognitoIdentityPoolRoleAttachmentRulesConfigurationType
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSCognitoIdentityPoolRoleAttachmentRulesConfigurationType

 ## SYNOPSIS
-Adds an AWS::Cognito::IdentityPoolRoleAttachment.RulesConfigurationType resource property to the template
+Adds an AWS::Cognito::IdentityPoolRoleAttachment.RulesConfigurationType resource property to the template.
+RulesConfigurationType is a subproperty of the RoleMapping: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cognito-identitypoolroleattachment-rolemapping.html property that defines the rules to be used for mapping users to roles.

 ## SYNTAX